S23 (ZVV)

 The S23 is a regional railway line of the Zürich S-Bahn that operates only during rush hour.

+At Zürich HB, trains of the S23 service usually depart from underground tracks (Gleis) 41–44 (Museumstrasse station).

 Route

 The service calls only at major stations between Zürich (canton of Zürich) and Romanshorn (Canton of Thurgau) on the shores of Lake Constance.
 Only some trains operate between Winterthur and Romanshorn, while others have Winterthur as their terminus.